'We didn't buy him to score 45 goals' - Guardiola happy with £100m Grealish's Man City start

 A shin injury, which caused him problems in his final year at Villa, returned and forced him to sit on the sidelines for two weeks, missing the defeat at home to Tottenham that has made the title race with Liverpool so spicy.

-Meanwhile, Guardiola was also forced to answer questions about a night out although he brushed aside any suggestions of bad behaviour.
+Meanwhile, Guardiola was also forced to answer questions about Grealish's recent night out, although he brushed aside any suggestions of bad behaviour.

-Bottom of the Championship table and with only one league win in the last four months, the Posh would seem the perfect opponent to help rebuild a bit of that self-belief.
+Bottom of the Championship table and with only one league win in the last four months, the Posh would seem the perfect opponent to help Grealish rebuild a bit of his old self-belief.

-Grealish has played at the Weston Homes Stadium before.
-Eight years ago when he was a teenager on loan at bottom of League One Notts County, he was a second-half substitute in a 4-3 defeat.
+He has played at the Weston Homes Stadium before, too.
+Eight years ago, when he was a teenager on loan at bottom of League One Notts County, he was a second-half substitute in a 4-3 defeat.

-A move to City gives him the opportunity to shine in the fantastic stadiums of Europe and the Premier League but it could just be the place to deliver that eye-catching performance he craves.
+A move to City gives him the opportunity to shine in the fantastic stadiums of Europe and the Premier League but it might just be the place to deliver the eye-catching performance that he craves.

-Team-mates such as Kevin De Bruyne were not too proud to show their quality at League Two Swindon, same for Raheem Sterling at Oxford United or Mahrez at Newport County.
+Team-mates such as Kevin De Bruyne were not too proud to show their quality at League Two Swindon, and it was the same for Raheem Sterling at Oxford United and Mahrez at Newport County.

 Guardiola expects commitment and desire wherever his team plays.
 The FA Cup provides a perfect chance for Grealish to show why he belongs.